fabulous-dev/Fabulous/docs/guide.md

 #### F#-coded styling

-One approach is to manually code up styling simply by using normal F# programming to abstract away commonality between various parts of your view logiv.
+The easiest approach is to manually code up styling simply by using normal F# programming to abstract away commonality between various parts of your view logic.

 We do not give a guide here as it is routine application of F# coding.
 The [Fulma](https://mangelmaxime.github.io/Fulma/#fulma) approach to styling may also be of interest and provide inspiration.